- Fellowship program details

 As a member of the National Council of Administrative Fellowships (NCAF) we adhere to the NCAF application timeline and process.
 Please see below for the 2016 standardized dates.

-- Onsite interviews will be held in October 2016
+- Onsite interviews will be held in mid to late October 2017

 Candidates invited to interview on-site will participate in a day long series of individual and panel meetings with various Rush leaders.
 Candidates should plan on arriving the afternoon prior to interviews for a dinner with current and past fellows.
 Overnight accommodations and full reimbursement for travel expenses will be provided.